aaronbruckner/wechatAndroidLoginDemo/Readme.md

 ### Legal

 You are free to use any code from this example but do so at your own risk!
 WeChat is very hard to navigate.

-Please reach out if you find anything bugs.
+Note: I cannot answer any questions about this.
+It's been too long and too scaring to look at again.